Jebediah-Hang/demo-rain-puddle-vue/README.md

 # demo-rain-puddle-vue

 A simple rain and puddle simulation with splashes and ripples.
-Learn from [demo-2023-rain-puddle](https://github.com/Faraz-Portfolio/demo-2023-rain-puddle), built with Vue and @tresjs.
+Learn from [demo-2023-rain-puddle](https://github.com/Faraz-Portfolio/demo-2023-rain-puddle).
+Built with Vue and [@tresjs](https://docs.tresjs.org).

 ## Project Setup